aruvham/javascript-minesweeper/README.md

 # javascript-minesweeper

-**javascript-minesweeper** is a clone of the original game, built with HTML, CSS and JavasCript.
+**javascript-minesweeper** is a rendition of the original game, built with HTML, CSS and JavasCript.
 It uses jQuery for DOM manipulation.

 * [Play the game now]